|Dates||11th - 26th August 2024|

 FITNESS AND EXPERIENCE REQUIRED

 Ascents to over 6000m require considerable fitness.
 Good hillwalking/mountaineering fitness and stamina is important, but for high altitude expeditions clients also need good cardiopulmonary (heart and lung) fitness.
 This can only be maintained by a program of intensive exercise such as sprinting, squash, circuit training or sprint cycling.
 This should be done in small doses (e.g. half an hour every other day) over a period of a couple of months prior to your expedition.
 Without this training you are unlikely to get to the summit.
-The trip is largely vehicle based, but on Chachani we will need to do a few hours with backpacks to and from our high camp.
-Cold nights, early starts and freeze-dried food are a few of the other experiences which will have to be enjoyed.
+The trip is largely vehicle based, but on Chachani we will need to do a couple of hours with backpacks to and from our high camp.
+Cold nights, early starts and some camping food are a few of the other experiences which will have to be enjoyed.

 Any small snow and ice sections we encounter on this expedition should be very straightforward, so previous experience of winter walking or climbing is not essential.
 However clients should have good general high mountain or Alpine trekking experience, as you will be walking on rough paths and sometimes untracked terrain at heights well in excess of 5000m.

 All clients must be insured for medical costs and repatriation in an emergency.
 We recommend having insurance for baggage, personal liability and cancellation as well.
 Vaccinations for tetanus, typhoid, polio and hepatitis are needed!
 Your doctor may also recommend rabies, cholera and diphtheria injections.
 Malaria and yellow fever precautions are not necessary as we won't be visiting mosquito infested areas.
 Peru suffers from a reputation for theft, although we have never seen any incidents.
 It is important to stay alert when in busy public areas and to guard your belongings carefully at all times.
 Muggings and other violent crime are very rare.
 We will issue further advice to all clients before departure.